 Physical nature

 Like we’ve already mentioned, leaflets and pamphlets are a physical piece of advertising.
-The fact that your potential customers have to pick your pamphlet up and interact with it is a great advantage compared to some forms of online advertising which one can easily block out.
+The fact that your potential customers have to pick your pamphlet up and interact with it is a great advantage compared to some forms of online advertising which one can easily ignore.

-Even if in some households your pamphlets are thrown away, a physical interaction is guaranteed.
+Even if in some households your pamphlets are thrown away, this is done through a physical interaction with the flyer.
 With smart repeated deliveries and design changes, these impressions can add up and lead to positive results.

 If the recipient is interested in your services, they can keep your pamphlet physically in their home to reference later.